StackVista/stackstate-docs/develop/reference/stj/stj_reference.md

----
-title: StackState Template Functions
-kind: documentation
----

 # StackState Template Functions

-StackState's templated json incorporates several custom handlebars functions that can be used to get existing nodes from the graph, create new nodes, join texts together, etc. See a full listing of all StackState functions below.
+StackState Template JSON \(STJ\) incorporates several custom handlebars functions that can be used, for example, to get existing nodes from the graph, create new nodes or join texts together.
+The available StackState functions are described below.

 ## Function: `get`

 The `get` function finds a node of a certain type by its unique identifier without needing to specify the type of the node.
+The function finds a node in a nested way, first finding the identifier and then finding the type and name in the scope of the first resolved node.

 ```text
 get <identifier> Type=<type>;Name=<name>
 ```

+### Examples

-Example: resolve the `Production` `Environment` using
+* Resolve the `Production` `Environment` using:
 ```text
 get "urn:stackpack:aws:environment:production"
 ```

-The `get` function finds a node in a nested way by first finding the identifier and then finding the type and name in the scope of the first resolved node.
-For example it is possible to resolve the `Parameters` `metrics` from the CheckFunction identified by `urn:stackpack:aws:check_function:basic` by
+* Resolve the `Parameters` `metrics` from the CheckFunction identified by `urn:stackpack:aws:check_function:basic` using:
 ```text
 get "urn:stackpack:aws:check_function:basic" "Type=Parameter;Name=metrics"
 ```

 ## Function: `getOrCreate`

-The `getOrCreate` function tries to resolve a node by first its identifier and then by the fallback create-identifier.
-If it can't find any it'll create it using the type and name argument and it'll identify the newly created node with the create-identifier value.
+The `getOrCreate` function first tries to resolve a node by its identifier and then by the fallback create-identifier.
+If none are found, the function will create a node using the specified `Type` and `Name` arguments and the newly created node will be identified with the create-identifier value.

 ```text
 getOrCreate <identifier> <create-identifier> Type=<type>;Name=<name>
 ```

+Note that:

+* `getOrCreate` works only with the following \(simple\) types: Environment, Layer, Domain, ComponentType and RelationType.
+* `create-identifier` must be a value in the "urn:system:auto" namespace.

+We strongly encourage to use `get` and `getOrCreate` as resolving nodes by identifier is safer than by name due to the unique constraint enforced in the `identifier` values.

+### Examples

-Example: find the `Production` `Environment` by its identifier and by its fallback identifier or otherwise create it
+Find the `Production` `Environment` by its identifier and fallback identifier, or otherwise create it:

 ```text
 getOrCreate "urn:stackpack:aws:environment:production" "urn:system:auto:stackpack:aws:environment:production" "Type=Environment;Name=Production"
 ```

-Note that `getOrCreate` works only with the following \(simple\) types: Environment, Layer, Domain, ComponentType and RelationType.
-Note that `create-identifier` must be a value in the "urn:system:auto" namespace.

-We strongly encourage to use `get` and `getOrCreate` as resolving nodes by identifier is safer than by name due to the unique constraint enforced in the `identifier` values.

 ## Function: identifier